Ralph Peo: Career

 After college, he went to Detroit, Michigan to gain experience in the automobile industry.
-In Detroit he worked for Oakland, Dodge and Ford Motor Companies.
+He first worked for Packard Motor Car Corporation as a draftsman and purposely changed jobs every year for the next five years.
+He first moved to Dodge Brothers, then Oakland, Ford Motor Companies, and, finally, General Motors.
 He became acquainted with Charles F. Kettering of General Motors, who he regarded as the greatest American inventor in the automotive field.
 He worked in the Detroit auto industry for nine years until 1924 when he relocated to Buffalo, New York to become the assistant chief engineer at the American Radiator Company.
-In October 1927 Henry Ford wrote to A.B.
+In October 1927, Henry Ford wrote to A.B.
 Schultz, president of the Houde Engineering Corporation of Buffalo, manufactures of Houdaille shock absorbers.
 Ford told Schultz that if he hired 30 year old Peo to supervise production at the Buffalo plant, then Ford would install Houdaille shock absorbers on every Ford automobile manufactured.
 Houde Engineering was acquired by the Houdaille-Hershey Corporation and Peo became Executive Vice President of Houdaille-Hershey and president of the Buffalo Division.

 During World War II he continued to manage the Buffalo Houdaille operations as well as the Buffalo Arms, Incorporated, a newly formed subsidiary of Houdaille-Hershey, which manufactured machine guns.
 He was known to be a production wizard.
 His motto was "get it done".